 Use your environment

-One major advantage you have in interviewing remotely is that the interviewers can only see you and not your surroundings.
+One major advantage you have in interviewing remotely is that the interviewers can only see you, not your surroundings.
 This enables you to use your environment to help you to remember key facts, dates, statistics that you wish to get across during your interview.
 In a face to face interview, you would have to rely on either your memory or take numerous notes with you to refer to.
 While this is not unprofessional at all and can be a demonstration of your detailed research and preparation for an interview.
 Place notes and reminders at eye level on the wall behind the camera or around the camera so that you can quickly refer to them when required.
 Keep it to pivotal dates, statistics or a particular statement that you are keen to get across during the interview.

 Always log on early